 Unless health codes dictate otherwise, refrigerators must be kept between 32 and 41 degrees.
-Deep chill refrigerators will be set between 28 and 32 degrees for cook-chill products, dairy and meat items, to extend shelf life.
-Freezers shall be maintained at 32 degrees or below.
+Deep chill refrigerators will be set between 28 and 32 degrees for cook-chill products, dairy, and meat items, to extend shelf life.
+Other than the defrosting cycle, all freezers must maintain a temperature of 0 degrees or lower.